 It is studied that checking only the top-left 2x2 coefficients (instead of all the coefficients) brings no coding loss.

+A test with the threshold modified to 1 for single tree case (same as that in JVET-O0266) is made, which shows 0.00% luma coding performance change in RA.

 Aspect 3: remove LFNST transform matrices related to transform set 2